Dedicated Negligent Security Lawyer for Albuquerque Crime Victims

 A violation of these regulations may be a sign that the convenience store owner has breached its duty of care.
 If a crime is committed on the property as a result of a negligent security condition, the victim may seek to hold the owner liable.

-Experienced Albuquerque Attorneys Skilled in Injury Claims
+Experienced Albuquerque Attorney Skilled in Negligence Cases and Injury Claims

 Based in Albuquerque, Bert Parnall and the injury lawyers at Parnall Law Firm, LLC provide dedicated assistance to victims of crime.
 If a negligent property owner failed to take the necessary measures to protect you, we can help.
 Our lawyers can go over the facts of your case, discuss which parties may have contributed to the crime, and aggressively pursue your right to justice.
 For a free and confidential consultation, please call us today at 505-268-6500 or contact us through our online form.